oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

-As the redirect URI alone is not enough to distinguish public native app clients from confidential web clients, it is REQUIRED in Section ??? that the client type be recorded during client registration to enable the server to determine the client type and act accordingly.
+As the redirect URI alone is not enough to distinguish public native app clients from confidential web clients, it is REQUIRED in
+{{native-app-registration}} that the client type be recorded during client registration to enable the server to determine the client type and act accordingly.